kkapik/ebird-friend-stalking/README.md

 # eBird friend stalking

-Small Python code to check if my friends have seen some nice birds today.
+Python code to check if your friends have seen some nice birds.

+A version using Discord notification is available [here](./discord).

 ## How can you make it work?